Business

 Credits 1.0 3.0

-Course explores past and current economic development activities on the North Slope.
-Topics include: sharing and exchanging goods; early development; small business and entrepreneurship development; workforce development; balancing subsistence with cash economy and impacts of existing and future industry development.
+In this course, students will explore past and current economic development activities in Alaska, with particular focus on tribal development and influences.
+Topics covered include sharing and exchanging goods, early development, small business and entrepreneurship development, workforce development and external influences on the economic conditions of Alaskans.
+Students will also consider how to balance subsistence with a cash economy and the impacts of existing and future industry development in the state.

 BUS 333: Financial Management